The Light That Failed (1939 film): Cast

+Production

+The film had some outdoor scenes shot in New Mexico, between Otowi and Buckman in White Rock Canyon, along the Denver & Rio Grande Western Railroad's Chili Line, where it ran alongside the Rio Grande.
+The producers had decided that the area would stand in for a British military campaign along the Nile flowing through Sudan, with D&RGW C-19 2-8-0 No. 343 disguised with sand bags and other alterations as an Egyptian locomotive pulling an armored train.
+The river alongside the tracks was temporarily dammed to raise the water level, and 300 people from the local Tewa pueblos were cast as a Sudanese rebel army.

 Reception

 Frank Nugent, critic for The New York Times, praised the film, calling it a "letter-perfect edition of Kipling's 'The Light That Failed'".
 He also lauded the star ("Mr. Colman has rarely handled a role with greater authority or charm"), Lupino ("Ida Lupino's Bessie is another of the surprises we get when a little ingenue suddenly bursts forth as a great actress.") and the rest of the principal actors.

 Cinema murder

 On May 29, 1946, in Bristol, England, cinema manager Robert Parrington Jackson was shot in his office during an evening showing of The Light That Failed.
 It was believed that the murder was timed to coincide with gunshots from the scene in which young Dick is blinded in order to obscure the sound of the murder gunshots.
 The murder remains unsolved to this day.